Libera (association): History

-Libera was founded on March 25, 1995 by Luigi Ciotti with the intent of promoting legal activities against Mafia.
-The first action of Libera was the collection of one million signatures with purpose of a law proposal to permit the reusing of the goods confiscated from crime organizations and this was successfully made true on March 7, 1996.
+Libera was founded on 25 March 1995 by Luigi Ciotti with the intent of promoting legal activities against Mafia.
+The first action of Libera was the collection of one million signatures with purpose of a law proposal to permit the reusing of the goods confiscated from crime organizations and this was successfully made true on 7 March 1996.

-Libera is also recognized with the Special Consultative Status by the United Nations Economic and Social Council.

-In 2009 Libera was awarded by European Economic and Social Committee.
-In 2012 was included in the list of the hundred best NGO in the world by The Global Journal that is remarkable also because it is the only Italian association included.

-Since 1996, with the main Italian Trade Unions (CGIL, CISL, UIL) and with Arci (the biggest Italian non-profit association) Libera organizes the "Carovana Antimafie" an international project which, during a long trip, includes events about the fight against the Mafia in different cities.
+Libera is recognized with the Special Consultative Status by the United Nations Economic and Social Council.
+In 2009, Libera was awarded by European Economic and Social Committee.
+In 2012 was included in the list of the hundred best NGOs in the world by The Global Journal and was the only Italian association included.
+Since 1996, Libera has organized the "Carovana Antimafie" with the main Italian trade unions (CGIL, CISL, and UIL) and with ARCI, during which it holds events about the fight against the Mafia in cities internationally.